MichaelZaniewski/Healthcare-Project/SQL Queries & Results.md

 ### 3) Are certain doctors driving unnecessary repeat visits? (inefficient)
 <img width="765" height="220" alt="Section 3 Q3" src="https://github.com/user-attachments/assets/d096e367-97e7-4fed-8017-db3fb0651de7" />

-- Methogoloy: This analysis looks for situations where patients return to the hospital shortly after discharge for the same condition — sometimes called a “bounce-back.”
+- Methodology: This analysis looks for situations where patients return to the hospital shortly after discharge for the same condition — sometimes called a “bounce-back.”
      - For every patient, their visits were placed in order by date to track whether they came back to the hospital within 7 days of their last discharge.
      - Each doctor was then evaluated based on how many of their patients returned within that short window.
      - Doctors with a high number of quick return visits might appear to have higher repeat rates, possibly signaling inefficient care.
      - There are important caveats similar to Section 2 Question 4 - Hospitals with longer than average LOS.
-Some doctors may specialize in complex or chronic conditions like cancer or kidney faulure, where multiple visits are medically necessary and not an inefficient process by the doctor.
+Some doctors may specialize in complex or chronic conditions like cancer or kidney failure, where multiple visits are medically necessary and not an inefficient process by the doctor.
 Higher repeat visit counts could simply reflect that these physicians see sicker patients or manage intensive follow-up care, not poor outcomes.

 - Insights Gained:
      - A handful of doctors show higher than average 7-day return rates, meaning their patients often return sooner after discharge.
-These could indicate unceccesary or inefficient practices by the practitioner.
+These could indicate unnecessary or inefficient practices by the practitioner.

 ```
 WITH base AS (